Losant/losant-docs/docs/getting-started/tutorials.md

 ## From The Losant Blog

+*   <a href="https://www.losant.com/blog/building-environment-monitor-johnny-five-inventors-kit" target="_blank">Build an Environmental Monitor with the Johnny-Five Inventor's Kit</a>

 *   <a href="https://www.losant.com/blog/getting-started-with-platformio-ide-and-losant" target="_blank">Getting Started with PlatformIO IDE and Losant</a>

 *   <a href="https://www.losant.com/blog/solving-a-restaurant-problem-with-a-smart-thermometer" target="_blank">Solving a Restaurant Problem with a Smart Thermometer</a>